 The Division of Infectious Diseases offers pre-doctoral and post-doctoral research training with individual mentors.
 Post-doctoral research training in the Division is supported by a number of NIH training grants in specific areas.
 In addition, many of the post-doctoral fellows and junior faculty are recipients of Mentored Clinical Scientist Development (KO8) Awards, Mentored Patient-Oriented Research Career Development (K23) Awards, Mentored Research Scientist (KO1) Awards, or Fogarty International Research Scientist Development (K01) Awards from the NIH, post-doctoral research fellowships from a variety of foundations, or similar major research training awards.

-The funding base for research in the Division of Infectious Diseases has more than doubled in the past five years, and now exceeds nine million dollars in direct costs annually.
+The funding base for research in the Division of Infectious Diseases has more than doubled in the past five years, and now exceeds 11 million dollars in direct costs annually.

 here to search faculty by research interest.